laravel/docs/blade.md

 When writing components for your own application, components are automatically discovered within the `App\View\Components` directory and `resources/views/components` directory.

-However, if you are building a package that utilizes Blade components, you will need to manually register your component class and it's HTML tag alias.
+However, if you are building a package that utilizes Blade components, you will need to manually register your component class and its HTML tag alias.
 You should typically register your components in the `boot` method of your package's service provider:

     use Illuminate\Support\Facades\Blade;